welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/getting-started/detecting-provider.md

 ## How to detect WELLDONE Wallet

-Check `window.dapp` to determine if your browser has WELLDONE Wallet installed.
+Check `window.dapp` to determine if your browser has **WELLDONE Wallet** installed.
 The wallet is not installed if `window.dapp` returns undefined.

 ## Example

-The following code is a simple example that detects the WELLDONE Wallet.
+The following code is a simple example that detects the **WELLDONE Wallet**.

 ```jsx live
 function getProvider() {